AnyChart/docs.anychart.com/Working_with_Data/Data_From_JSON.md

 ## Serialization

 Predefined settings from JavaScript format can be serialized into JSON format.
-Method **.toJson()** transfers current chart settings into JSON object.
-This method creates an object that contains all possible methods and parameters of the chart.
+Method {api:anychart.core.Chart#toJson}**.toJson()**{api} transfers current chart settings into JSON object.
+This method creates an object that contains all chart settings and it can be used to store chart data and configuration, but note, that when label or tooltip text formatting function is redefined in JavaScript code - it can't be serialized.

 {sample}WD\_Data\_from\_JSON\_18{sample}

-**Note:** When label or tooltip text formatting function is redefined in JavaScript code - it can't be serialized.

 ## Multiple Series

-JSON data set can contain one or several series.
+JSON data set can contain one or several series - almost the same way you can do this in JavaScript.
 Sample below demonstrates chart with several series from JSON.

 ```
   // series settings